TheNexusAvenger/Enigma/README.md

   to be detected by OpenVR.
 - Inertial Measurement Unit (IMU)-based trackers are untested.
 Special support might be required.
+- Roblox on Windows Stores (sometimes known as UWP) does not support VR, but Enigma will try to paste to it.
+  - The normal Roblox client outside of the game will have the same problem.
+Navigation may not work when Enigma is active.

 ### macOS and Linux Support
 At the moment, macOS and Linux probably do not work.
 It is unclear if they can be supported.